Good Morning friends!

 Once descriptions within your boards are updated, it’s time to update the descriptions within your actual pins.
 And for this, I’d focus only on pins that have come from your website.

-Keywords within pins are what will get your actual pins found in a search, and enticing descriptions are what will get your viewers to click.
+Keywords within pins will get your actual pins found in a search, and enticing descriptions will get your viewers to click.

 To check this…